Vilmoš Zavarko

 Vilmoš Zavarko (born 14 March 1988 in Bečej) is a Serbian 9 pin bowling player who plays for Serbian national team and Italian club KK Neumarkt - Imperial Life since 2019.

-Vilmoš Zavarko was the first player to bowled more than 700 pins at a World Championship and is currently considered the best classic bowler in the world.
-He is a multiple world champion, three times Champions League winner, winner of major tournaments and holder of many records in the 120-throw system.
+Vilmoš Zavarko was the first player to bowl more than 700 pins at a World Championship and is currently considered the best classic bowler in the world.
+He is a multiple world champion, three times Champions League winner, winner of major tournaments, and holder of many records in the 120-throw system.
 His personal bests are unofficial world records.
-On February 8, 2020, during the Italian A1 League game against ASKC Passeier I - ITAS Walter, scored 771 in 120 throws.
+On February 8, 2020, during the Italian A1 League game against ASKC Passeier I - ITAS Walter, he scored 771 in 120 throws.
 On August 24, 2018, in Sandhausen in the tournament at distance of 200 throws he obtained the result of 1172.

-For many years, he is also the leader of the NBC world ranking and NBC Grand Prix.
+For many years, he has also been the leader of the NBC world ranking and NBC Grand Prix.